lyy005/conspecifix_arbovirus/README.md

 ## 3 - ConSpeciFix analysis

-### 3a - pick 100 representative genomes using ConSpeciFix
+### 3a - Subsample 100 representative genomes using ConSpeciFix

 Considering the computational efficiency, only 100 representative genomes are analyzed if there are more than 100 viral genomes.